Investigation of Metformin in Pre-Diabetes on Atherosclerotic Cardiovascular OuTcomes

 - Fasting plasma glucose 140 mg/dL measured between screening and randomization visits, or any plasma glucose 200 mg/dL or HbA1c 7.0% measured within 12 months of randomization.

-a) Metabolic acidosis (total CO2 below the local laboratory lower limit of normal on most recent blood chemistry panel)
+- Total CO2 below the local laboratory lower limit of normal on most recent blood chemistry panel

-c) Cirrhosis, active hepatitis, or jaundice at time of randomization, or total bilirubin > 2 times upper limit of normal on most recent laboratory study
+- Cirrhosis, active hepatitis, or jaundice at time of randomization, or total bilirubin > 2 times upper limit of normal

-d) Concurrent participation in another research study involving a randomized comparison of drug or device treatments, unless specifically excepted by CSP.
+- .
+Concurrent participation in another research study involving a randomized comparison of drug or device treatments, unless specifically excepted.

-- Pregnant or intent to become pregnant during the trial
+- .
+Pregnant, intent to become pregnant during the trial, or lactating

 - VA San Diego Healthcare System, San Diego, CA